 Because of this, the material is almost impervious to water, meaning it’ll be able to withstand even the worst storms.
 Also, steel has an impressive metallic sheen that’ll help your roof stand out.

-While these gutters are a more costly investment for your home, they can also help you to save over time.
+While this replacement guttering is a more costly investment for your UK home, they can also help you to save over time.
 Whereas uPVC gutters, fascias and soffits usually have a lifespan of around 20 years, cast-iron guttering can perform for double that time, and perhaps longer.

 That way, investing in cast-iron guttering today can set your home up for the future, and prevent problems down the line.